Advertisement

 Method:

 • Grind the flour and javarisi in the mill .
 My mom brought the flour from India.
-But you can make with store bought rice flour only.
+But you can make it with only store-bought rice flour.
 Check my notes section.

 Grind green-chili